MJE-webdev/MJE-webdev/README.md

 - 🔭 I’m currently working on a text to speech studying app to help my son study while traveling in a car.

-- 🤔 I’m looking to improve my open source contributions.

-- 💬 Ask me about living in New England. ❄️ 🌷 ☀️ 🍂

 - 😄 Pronouns: she/her

-- ⚡ Fun facts:  My last name means "star" in Spanish.

-### 📬 You can reach me at:    melissa.estrella@gmail.com

 <p>or connect with me @ my social links below:</p>